 1. Think about what your maximum commuter distance is and look into travel options.

 3. Think about how flexible you're willing to be.
 Focusing your job-search on a specific location may limit your options, but also open up avenues you haven't thought about before.
 You may need to think about using a variety of job-search strategies to locate opportunities that would be right for you.
 Use LinkedIn and the library databases to source companies in your preferred region, and also local Chamber of Commerce websites and Local Enterprise Partnerships.
-You'll also need an excellent understanding of the local labour market; again, Chamber of Commerce and LEP websites can be good for this, as can local news reports, and Target Jobs City Guides.
+You'll also need an excellent understanding of the local labour market; again, Chamber of Commerce and LEP websites can be good for this, as can local news reports.
 All of this advice applies if you are considering finding work in other cities or regions.

 This includes Aerospace (Bristol), Automotive (Swindon), Measuring Instruments and Medical Devices (Gloucestershire).
 See GradSouthWest for more info on these sectors in the South West; Gradcracker has excellent general information on these sectors.
 There are also several advanced engineering companies in Bath, including BMT Defence, Horstman Defence Systems and Babcock International.